 We focus our research and development efforts on enhancing our advanced signal processing and classification algorithms, updating our sensor hardware technology, reducing manufacturing costs, developing mobile, web and desktop applications, evolving our cloud-deployed back-end infrastructure and integration with "smart cities" initiatives.
 ResourceRouter crime forecasting uses machine learning and has led to additional investment in data science resources.
-As of December 31, 2023, we had 53 employees in our research and development organization.
+We deployed a complete overhaul of our SafePointe solution called NextGen in September 2024.
+This consisted of a replacement of the legacy apps and backend to a modern set of SoundThinking-based apps in the Amazon web services environment, a 3D camera for motion tracking, a more powerful edge processor with NVIDIA technology, a more advanced AI and Machine Learning model as well as better tools for remote management and monitoring.
+As of December 31, 2024, we had 64 employees in our research and development organization.
 In addition, we engage in research and development activities with manufacturing partners and outsource certain activities to engineering firms to further supplement our internal team.